 More to Do

-- Help your kids use the chalk paint to mark outdoor game, such as hopscotch or tic-tac-toe.
+- Help your kids use the chalk paint to mark outdoor games, such as hopscotch or tic-tac-toe.

 - Hit the streets and chalk mark around your neighborhood.
 Consider your neighbors and use your discretion!
 “Someone on our street wrote, ‘Look both ways!’ on every corner, and I loved it.
 But not everyone will appreciate such things,” say Green.